What led you to a career in reproductive genetics?

 What is CCS?

-CCS is performed in conjunction with in vitro fertilization in which several cells are biopsied/removed from a day 5 or day 6 embryo, also known as a blastocyst, and the chromosomes within the cells are counted.
+CCS is performed in conjunction with in vitro fertilization (IVF) in which several cells are biopsied/removed from a day 5 or day 6 embryo, also known as a blastocyst, and the chromosomes within the cells are counted.
 Chromosomally normal embryos are identified and either transferred into the uterus or cryopreserved/stored until the woman/couple is ready for pregnancy.

 It is well documented in the scientific literature that chromosomally abnormal embryos result in implantation failure, miscarriage or an affected baby.
-With the introduction of CCS, live birth rates are age independent and 2 fold higher than unscreened embryos.
+With the introduction of CCS, live birth rates are age independent and two-fold higher than unscreened embryos.
 CCS improves implantation rates, reduces miscarriages rates and improves the chances of a live birth following the transfer of chromosomally normal embryos.

 Is there anything you’re currently working on now that you can tell us about?

-An ongoing clinical study we’re excited utilizes a non-invasive CCS technique.
+An ongoing clinical study we’re excited about utilizes a non-invasive CCS technique.
 Instead of removing cells from the embryos, we analyze the DNA in the culture media (the nutrient-rich solution required for embryos to grow) around the embryo.
 Since the embryo itself is not being biopsied, it eliminates any risk of embryo damage from the invasive biopsy technique.
 It’s also more cost-effective for the patient and more lab friendly, making it even more accessible and attractive to labs and patients.